bljustice/enron-fraud/README.md

   | Recall | .46 |
   | F1 | .52 |

   The two evaluation metrics I was most concerned with are precision and recall.
 The precision score shows how many predicted fraudulent employees are actually fraudulent.
-Alternatively, recall shows how many positive classifications the model returned out of the entire fraudulent employee sample base.
+Alternatively, recall shows how many fraudulent employees were predicted correctly out of the entire fraudulent employee sample base.
 Based on the scores above, my algorithm classified actual fraudulent employees pretty well.
 However it also predicted several people that are actually innocent, as fraudulent.
 Below are the metrics of the confusion matrix outputted from tester.py.

   | Classified As Type | Number Classified |
   | ------------------ | ----------------- |